ldurback/IndefiniteMultiIntegrals/README.md

 # Indefinite Multiple Integration of Scalar and Vector Differentials

-Given a coordinate system and an n-volume whose lines are aligned with the coordinate grid, we can form the definite multiple integral of a large class of differentials by the method of computing an indefinite integral, which is evaluated only at the corners of the boundary of the n-volume.
+Given an coordinate system and an n-volume whose lines are aligned with the coordinate grid, we can form the definite multiple integral of a large class of differentials by the method of computing an indefinite integral, which is evaluated only at the corners of the boundary of the n-volume.
 For an n-volume whose lines are not aligned with the coordinate grid, we can first approximate the n-volume as one whose lines are aligned with the coordinate grid.
 This allows us to take approximate multiple integrals of a large class of differentials.

 I will be using Clifford's Vector Algebra